rammszy/PHP_MySQL_Docker/README.md

 # **Webserver Linked To Database Containerization**

-The main goal of the project is the displaying of "hello world, (name) - reretrieved from a database, on webserver landing page.
+The main goal of the project is the displaying of "hello world, (name) - retrieved from a database, on webserver landing page.
 This is done with the help of PHP (designed for the webserver), coupled with MySQL (for the database) that has been containerized with the help of docker-compose.

 ## **Prerequisites:**
 1. [Docker and Docker Compose (Application containers engine).](https://www.docker.com/)